glondu/belenios/doc/election_test_scenario_1_specification.md

         - She checks that the page shows a confirmation message similar to "A new password has been mailed to name@email.com"
         - She clicks on the "Proceed" link (She arrives back to the election administration page)
         - We do a sanity check that server has really tried to send these emails, and to these users only.
-    - Log out and close the browser window
+    - She logs out and closes the browser window
 - Verify election consistency (using command line tool `belenios_tool verify`)
 - All voting electors cast their vote (`K` electors vote).
 We check vote data consistency for every batch of `X` votes (using `belenios_tool verify-diff` and a snapshot of election data copied in previous batch).
 For each batch of `X` voters:
     - Create election data snapshot